daytonaio/backstage-plugins/README.md

 );
 ```

-3. Annotate your component with a valid Git repository if you wish to override the automatically configured repository URL for creating Daytona Workspaces.
+3. To manually specify a different Git repository URL for creating Daytona Workspaces, you can override the automatically detected repository URL by annotating your component with a valid Git repository.

 The annotation key is `daytona.io/repo-url`.